 Blockchain

 A blockchain is an auditable, distributed database that’s shared across several computers linked together in a peer-to-peer network.
-Blockchains maintain a secure and decentralized record of transactions in cryptocurrency systems like Bitcoin and Ethereum.
+Blockchains maintain a secure, decentralized record of transactions in cryptocurrency systems such as Bitcoin and Ethereum.

 Cryptocurrencies are the digital currencies exchanged on the blockchain network, and they’re growing in popularity as payment rails.
-For example, the volume of cryptocurrency transactions grew to $15.8trn in 2021, up 567% from 2020.
+For example, the annual volume of cryptocurrency payment transactions grew to $46 trillion as of October 2025, up 106% from the previous year, according to Yahoo Finance, citing Andreessen Horowitz’s State of Crypto 2025 report.

 Blockchains allow digital information to be recorded and distributed but not edited.
-It guarantees the fidelity and security of a record of data and generates trust without the need for a trusted third party.
+It guarantees the integrity and security of data records and builds trust without the need for a trusted third party.

 Fees for exchanging cryptocurrency on the blockchain vary depending on the exchange being used.